apigee/devrel/references/cicd-pipeline/README.md

 ### Requirement: Jenkins Server

 You can either use the included instructions to configure a new Jenkins server or use your existing infrastructure.
-The `jenkins` folder contains instructions on how to set up a dockerized Jenkins environment with all the necessary tooling and plugins required.
+The `jenkins-build` folder contains instructions on how to set up a dockerized Jenkins environment with all the necessary tooling and plugins required.

 #### Option A: Run a Jenkins Docker Container

-See the instructions in [./jenkins/README.md](./jenkins/README.md).
+See the instructions in [./jenkins-build/README.md](./jenkins-build/README.md).

 #### Option B: Use an existing Jenkins Setup